searchspring/snap/docs/INTEGRATION_TRACKING.md

 <button ss-track-cart-clear>Clear Cart</button>
 ```

-Alternatively, this can also be integrated using the `searchspring.tracker.cookies.cart.remove` method
+Alternatively, this can also be integrated using the `searchspring.tracker.cookies.cart.clear` method

 ```typescript
 searchspring.tracker.cookies.cart.clear()